 How to Build Your Own System

 If you want to build your own system, I highly recommend starting with an 8-foot or smaller setup for your first attempt, maybe even 6 feet.
-Here’s how to get started:
+But if you think you’ve got the general idea down and you’re ready to go big (because frankly, you’re a little stubborn), no problem, here’s everything you need to know to get started on a 12-foot DWC raft system:

 Pick a Good Spot: Location matters!
 Choose a spot that gets plenty of sunlight and is free from falling debris like leaves.
 Keep in mind where you’ll run your power from, since you’ll be using an air pump (or water pump for circulation).